 The experienced New York City and Westchester County premises liability lawyers at our firm can help you get full and fair compensation if you or a loved one has been injured in a slip and fall or trip and fall accident in New York City Metro Area or Westchester County.
 Call us today or use our online contact form for a free consultation and claim evaluation.

-Some of our recent reported settlements and verdicts involving fall cases:
+Some of our recently reported settlements and verdicts involved fall cases:

 Top 100 Premises Liability Settlements in the United States Top Verdict in 2019: (#57) Cortez v.
 City of NY, et al. [Kings County] for $550,000 and (#59) Garber v.
 J.J.P.
 Coleman LLC, et al. [Queens County] for $525,000.

 Some of the common types of slip and fall and trip and fall accidents in New York City include: